envico801/clean-code-javascript/anki/README.md

 ##### Function callers and callees should be close

-If a function calls another, keep those functions vertically close in the source file.
-Ideally, keep the caller right above the callee.
-We tend to read code from top-to-bottom, like a newspaper.
-Because of this, make your code read that way.
+Code organization impacts readability and maintainability.
+Functions that work together should be located close to each other in the source file.
+This principle follows natural reading patterns and makes it easier to understand the flow of the program.

 **Bad:**
 ```javascript
 class PerformanceReview {
   constructor(employee) {